 In Chapter 5 of Locke’s Second Treatise, he famously argues we have a natural right to private property by mixing our labor with land.
 For example, if I pick an apple from the tree, because I own the labor I used (picking the apple), the apple becomes “mine.”
 Government is created to protect the property I have acquired.

 For an account of how race factored into the terms of the contract, see Charles W. Mills, The Racial Contract (Cornell University Press, 1997).

 For an account of how gender factored into the contract, see Carole Pateman, The Sexual Contract (Stanford University Press, 1988)

 John Rawls’ ‘A Theory of Justice’ by Ben Davies

 Plato’s Crito: When should we break the law? by Spencer Case

 Ethics and the Expected Consequences of Voting by Thomas Metcalf

 About the Author

 David Antonini received his Ph.D. from Southern Illinois University Carbondale in 2018.
-His dissertation is about Hannah Arendt’s political thought, specifically her concept of the public space.
+He is author of Public Space and Political Experience: An Arendtian Interpretation (Rowman & Littlefield, 2021).
 He is currently a lecturer in philosophy at Clemson University in the department of Philosophy and Religious Studies. https://davidantonini.wordpress.com